standard-for-public-code/standard-for-public-code/readers-guide.md

 The Standard describes a number of criteria.
 All criteria have consistent sections that make it clear how to create great public code.

-References to "policy makers", "management", and "developers and designers" apply to anyone performing duties associated with these roles, regardless of their job title.
+References to "policy makers", "managers", and "developers and designers" apply to anyone performing duties associated with these roles, regardless of their job title.
 It is common for individuals to have duties which span multiple roles.

 Below is a brief explanation of each of these sections and how they are used within the criteria of the Standard.